quicwg/base-drafts/draft-ietf-quic-http.md

 ### Reserved Frame Types {#frame-grease}

-Frame types of the format `0x1f * N` are reserved to exercise the requirement that unknown types be ignored ({{extensions}}).
+Frame types of the format `0x1f * N` for non-zero values of N are reserved to exercise the requirement that unknown types be ignored ({{extensions}}).
 These frames have no semantic value, and can be sent when application-layer padding is desired.
 They MAY also be sent on connections where no request data is currently being transferred.
 Endpoints MUST NOT consider these frames to have any meaning upon receipt.

 The payload and length of the frames are selected in any manner the implementation chooses.